About the course

 UK entry requirements

-A-levels: ABB-BBB, including one science subject or Mathematics (PE and Psychology count as science A-levels)
+A-levels: BBB, including one science subject or Mathematics (PE and Psychology count as science A-levels)

 GCSE: Mathematics and Science C